Juan Pablo Vaulet

-Juan Pablo Vaulet, or simply Juan Vaulet (born March 22, 1996) is an Argentine professional basketball player for Zunder Palencia of the Primera FEB.
+Juan Pablo Vaulet, or simply Juan Vaulet (born March 22, 1996) is an Argentine professional basketball player for Movistar Estudiantes of the Primera FEB.

 Professional career

 As a junior, Vaulet played for such clubs as Parque Vélez Sarsfield, Unión Eléctrica, General Paz Juniors and Hindú Club.

 In 2014, Vaulet began his professional career, signing with Weber Bahía Estudiantes of the Liga Nacional de Básquet.
 He averaged 7.2 points and 4.1 rebounds in 34 games in his rookie season.
 Manu Ginobili's brother, Sebastián, was the coach of the team.

 On July 18, 2019, Vaulet signed a two-year with Spanish club Baxi Manresa.

 On July 6, 2021, it was announced that Vaulet would be joining Greek club AEK Athens of the Basketball Champions League after the Tokyo Olympic Games basketball tournament.
 On August 21, 2021, the transfer officially materialized in a two-year deal.
 His contract with AEK Athens was mutually terminated on December 20, 2021.

 On December 21, 2021, he has signed with Baxi Manresa of the Spanish Liga ACB.

 On July 30, 2024, Vaulet signed with Zunder Palencia of the Primera FEB.